 If you like to keep things simple and need precious oven space for all the trimmings you’ll be cooking up, then perhaps consider slow cooking your turkey.
 Of course, make sure that your slow cooker can accommodate your turkey first, but assuming it can, this is a great way to get the turkey on and then forget about it for a few hours before allowing to rest and serve up on the Christmas table.

-Serves Approx. 6 people Preparation time 20 minutes Cooking time 8hrs - approx.480 minutes
+Serves Approx. 6 people Prep 20 minutes Cook 8hrs - approx.480 minutes

 4tsps table salt